deepz2609/chess/README.md

 *   AI opponent using Google Gemini via Genkit.
     *   The AI analyzes the board state (FEN) and selects the best move from the list of valid moves.
     *   Move validation ensures the AI selects a legal move.
+    *   Fallback to a random move if the AI fails or returns an invalid move.
 *   Basic dashboard, profile, and settings pages.
 *   Styling with Tailwind CSS and ShadCN UI components.
 *   Protected routes for authenticated users.